leonkay/silver-telegram/funWithJava/README.md

 -----
     + maven: The build tool used for dependency management and building.
     + java 1.8: The project makes use of Lambda's which is a new feature of java 1.8
     + Firefox should be preinstalled.
-The browser is required for
+The browser is required for executing the crawl

     README.md : Readme for this project